manuelvanrijn/SabMc/README.md

 #SabNzbd XBMC processing
 ##What?

-Two simple scripts for processing TV Shows and Movies after SabNzbd finished downloading and a simple Notifo script.

-##How?
+Three SabNzbd processing scripts:

+- SabMC.TvShow - Processes downloaded tvshows
+- SabMC.Movie - Processes downloaded movies
+- SabMC.Notifo - Just sends a notification when the download is finished

+##Get Started

-Step 1 - Run build.bat
+- Step 1 - Run build.bat

-Step 2 - Copy the files from the /release/ to the SabNzbd user script folder
+- Step 2 - Copy the files from the /release/ to the SabNzbd user script folder

-Step 3 - Run the "SabMc.Movie.exe" or "SabMc.TvShow.exe" to create te config.
+- Step 3 - Run on of the executables to create te config.
 You'll see:

     INFO: Config file created, please fill it :)

-Step 4 - Edit the just created "config.xml" TvRenamer.exe.config
+- Step 4 - Edit the just created config.xml and the TvRenamer.exe.config

     /config.xml
     /Libs/TvRenamer/TvRenamer.exe.config

-Step 5 - Set the user script to point to the right SabMc exe file
+- Step 5 - Setup SabNZBD to point to the right executable.

-##Note/TODO

-- At this point only the TV Show script is finished!
-- DOCUMENTATION!
-For now I just did some fast coding...

-##Whats next?

-Developing the movie script for processing movie's downloaded with SabNzbd

 ##Found a bug?